tc39/proposal-top-level-await/README.md

 ###### Conclusion: No feasible strategy for deadlock avoidance

+#### Will top-level await work in transpilers?

+To the greatest extent possible.
+The widely deployed CommonJS (CJS) module system does not directly support top-level await, so any transpilation strategy targeting it will need adjustments.
+However, within this context, we've made several adjustments to the semantics of top-level await based on the feedback and experience of the authors of several JavaScript module systems, including transpiler authors.
+This proposal aims to be implementable in such contexts.

+#### Without this proposal, module graph execution is synchronous.
+Does this proposal maintain developer expectations that such loading be synchronous?

+To the greatest extent possible.
+When a module includes a top-level `await` (even if that `await` is not dynamically reached), this is not synchronous, and at the very least takes one trip through the Promise job queue.
+However, module subgraphs which do not use top-level await continue to run synchronously in exactly the same way as without this proposal.
+And if several modules which do not use top-level `await` depend on a module which does use it, then those modules will all run when the async module is ready, without yielding to any other work (neither the Promise job queue/microtask queue, nor the host's event loop, etc.).
+See [#74](https://github.com/tc39/proposal-top-level-await/pull/74) for details on the logic used.

 #### Should module loading include microtask checkpoints between modules, or yielding to the event loop after modules load?
-Should top-level await be a part of this?

 Maybe!
 These module loading questions are part of an exciting research area in loading performance, as well as an interesting discussion on the invariants surrounding microtask checkpoints.
-This proposal doesn't take an opinion on these questions.
+This proposal doesn't take an opinion on these questions, leaving the asynchronous behavior for separate proposals.
 Host environments may wrap modules in a way which does these things, and the top-level await specification machinery can be used to coordinate things.
 A future proposal either in TC39 or in a host environment could add additional microtask checkpoints.
 For related discussion, see [whatwg/html#4400](https://github.com/whatwg/html/issues/4400).

-#### Will top-level await work in transpilers?

-The widely deployed CommonJS (CJS) module system does not directly support top-level await, so any transpilation strategy targeting it will need adjustments.
-However, within this context, we've made several adjustments to the semantics of top-level await based on the feedback and experience of the authors of several JavaScript module systems, including transpiler authors.
-This proposal aims to be implementable in such contexts.

 #### Would top-level await work in web pages?